MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 There are several ways to get a Customer Insights license.
 You can purchase it from the [Dynamics 365 Customer Insights overview page](https://dynamics.microsoft.com/marketing/overview/), or by going to **Billing** > **Purchase services** in your Microsoft 365 admin center, or by contacting your Microsoft sales representative or channel partner.
 After purchasing a license, you’ll find it in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.

-You can have any number of Customer Insights apps available on your tenant.
-Initially, each of these apps will be unconfigured and unassigned to any Dynamics 365 environment.
-Later, you'll use the installation management area to assign the app to an environment and configure it.
+You can have any number of Customer Insights licenses available on your tenant.
+You can access the installation management experience for any of these licenses in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.

 ## Install, uninstall, or update Customer Insights